jupyterlab/jupyterlab/docs/source/user/workspaces.rst

 The `metadata` must be a mapping with an `id` key that has the same value as the ID of the workspace.
 This should also be the relative URL path to access the workspace, like `/lab/workspaces/foo`.
-Additionally, `metadata` may contain `created` and `last_modified` fields with date and time of creation and most recent modification, respectively.
+Additionally, `metadata` may contain `created` and `last_modified` fields with date and time creation and most recent modification, respectively.
+The date and time are encoded using ISO 8601 format.

 The `data` key maps to the initial state of the ``IStateDB``.
 Many plugins look in the State DB for the configuration.
 Also any plugins that register with the ``ILayoutRestorer`` will look up all keys in the State DB